getbrevo/brevo-node/docs/WhatsAppCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.WhatsAppCampaignsApi();
+var apiInstance = new Brevo.WhatsAppCampaignsApi();

-var whatsAppCampaigns = new BrevoNode.CreateWhatsAppCampaign(); // CreateWhatsAppCampaign | Values to create a campaign
+var whatsAppCampaigns = new Brevo.CreateWhatsAppCampaign(); // CreateWhatsAppCampaign | Values to create a campaign

 apiInstance.createWhatsAppCampaign(whatsAppCampaigns).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);